Smart-Shaped/chaM3Leon/docs/config_list.md

 harvester.RequestHandler                                        # Specifies the fully qualified class name of the RequestHandler (including package).
-Use "default" for standard RequestHandler harvester.downloader.{downloader_class}.params.*                # Defines the configuration parameters for the downloader harvester.downloader.{downloader_class}.url.*                   # Defines the URL-related parameters for the downloader harvester.preprocessor.{preprocessor_class}.params.*            # Defines the configuration parameters for the preprocessor harvester.harvesters.{harvester_identifier}.inputPath           # Specifies the input path for harvester data harvester.harvesters.{harvester_identifier}.class               # Specifies the fully qualified class name of the harvester, including package path
+Use "default" for standard RequestHandler harvester.downloader.{downloader_class}.params.*                # Defines the configuration parameters for the downloader harvester.downloader.{downloader_class}.url.*                   # Defines the URL-related parameters for the downloader harvester.downloader.{downloader_class}.path.hdfs-path          # Defines the HDFS path for a specified downloader class (BinaryDownloader only) harvester.preprocessor.{preprocessor_class}.params.*            # Defines the configuration parameters for the preprocessor harvester.harvesters.{harvester_identifier}.inputPath           # Specifies the input path for harvester data harvester.harvesters.{harvester_identifier}.class               # Specifies the fully qualified class name of the harvester, including package path